 How Much Weight Can You Lose On Keto?

-In the first week, you may lose 2 to 10 pounds of water weights.
+In the first week, you may lose 2 to 10 pounds of water weight.
 The first month could see you losing 4 to 10 pounds (about 1 to 2 pounds a week).

 Although the results vary from person to person, you might expect to lose at least one pound of fat per week.